 Nonprofit Association of Washington recognizes the value of local and regional networks and seeks to partner and share information with local nonprofit groups.
 We encourage you to connect with local peers and coalitions like those listed below.
 In addition, contact your local community foundations and Chambers of Commerce to see if they offer nonprofit support.

 - Central Washington Nonprofit Network

-Nonprofit staff and volunteers improve their practice by coming together with others in a similar role or around shared interest in a topic.
-NAWA convenes affinity groups to foster learning and mutual support.
-Current affinity groups include:
+NAWA staff, non-profit folks, and volunteers improve their practice by joining others with similar roles or around a shared interest in a topic.
+NAWA convenes affinity groups to foster learning and mutual support in the nonprofit sector.

 Equity Ambassadors keep us connected to communities across the state.
 They increase our visibility, identify unmet needs, enhance program relevance, and extend the reach of programming within underserved communities.
 Equity Ambassadors work together in 12 week cohorts.
 We prioritize recruitment of individuals who have lived experience and connection to Black, Indigenous, Persons of Color, immigrant, rural, LGBTQ+, and disability communities.

 NAWA regularly seeks out and listens to input from a core group of Community Engagers who host nonprofit capacity building events in their communities, maintain communication with nonprofit leaders, cultivate new relationships, and ensure that NAWA has a strong understanding of community needs.
 We believe that nonprofits are stronger when they have options for finding support and resources and are glad to share funds to support the work of our Community Engagers around the state.